Swayam-Alhat/Context-API---1/README.md

 export default UserContext;
 ```

-imagine we build a box ( _means the context where data is going to stored_ ) and box name is UserContext. this box is created using the hook createContext();
+imagine we build a box ( _means the context where data is going to stored_ ) and name of box is UserContext. this box is created using the hook createContext();
 <br/>
-Through this box the data is going to send to perticular component.
+Through this box the data is going to send to particular component.

 ## Second step

-Making a another file which is named as Provider.
+create a another file which is named as Provider.
 In this case, the file name is "ContextProvider.jsx".

 <hr>
 This file contains the following code.